 Academics and Research

-Through applied study each week with your studio professor, you will have the opportunity to grow as a performer on your instrument.
-You have the option, though not the requirement, of public performance in the weekly student recital hour.
-You will perform with the appropriate major ensemble for your instrument.
+Through applied study each week with a studio professor, students have the opportunity to grow as a performer.
+They have the option, though not the requirement, of public performance in the weekly student recital hour.
+Students perform with the appropriate major ensemble for their instrument.

 The music collection of scores, books, recordings and videos is housed in the arts wing of duPont-Ball Library.
 The six Beckerath organs owned by the university are housed in Lee Chapel (installed in 1961), Pittman Organ Studio and various rehearsal and practice spaces.
 Computerized voice lab equipment, also used in instrumental instruction, offers students immediate visual and aural feedback on many aspects of their singing, including pitch, volume, overtones and vowel accuracy.

-The depth of performance experience available is diverse: large ensembles, conducted small ensembles, chamber music and solo performance.
-All opportunities are open to you, regardless of your major.
+The depth of performance experience available is diverse, including large ensembles, conducted small ensembles, chamber music and solo performance.
+All opportunities are open to students, regardless of major.

 Awards and Recognition

 School of Music faculty members are performing artists with expertise in the fields of performance, music education, theory and composition and music technology.
-Students take lessons with teachers who are performing artists on their instrument, not with graduate assistants.
+Students take lessons not with graduate assistants but with teachers who are performing artists on their instrument.

 Each year, outstanding students are recognized in various ways: